 The ability to solve problems during your work is about using logic, creativity, and imagination to make sense of a challenging situation to come up with an intelligent solution.
-Problem-solving skills are related to several skills, such as taking initiative, communication, resilience, creativity, decision making, team-building, research, analysis, and active listening.
-These skills are needed in every career at every level.
+Problem-solving skills are related to several skills, such as:

-There are several ways how interviewers can assess your problem-solving skills.
+The skills mentioned above are needed in every career at every level to be successful.
+There are several ways which interviewers can assess your problem-solving skills.
 Interviewers can, for instance, do this by asking you for examples of how you solved problems or challenges in the past during work.
-The interviewer could ask you, ‘Tell me about a time when you took a specific action to resolve a problem.’
-As you can see, this question requires you to provide an example of a time you took action to solve a problem.
+The interviewer could ask you, ‘Tell me about a time when you took a specific action to resolve a problem.‘ As you can see, this question requires you to provide an example of a time you took action to solve a problem.

 - Tell me about a time you were part of a team, and you had to solve a problem.

 - Describe a time when you ran into a problem on a project.
 How did you approach the situation, and what did you do to solve it?